sympy/sympy/doc/src/guides/custom-functions.md

 vriables, which demonstrates how `argindex` works in the [`fdiff`](custom-functions-differentiation) example.

+Finally, `FMA` shows an example of defining some code printers for `C` and `C++` (using the method names from {attr}`.C99CodePrinter.printmethod` and {attr}`.CXX11CodePrinter.printmethod`), since that is a typical use-case for this function.

 The mathematical definition of FMA is very simple and it would be easy to define every method on it, but only a handful are shown here.
 The [versine](custom-functions-versine-full-example) and [divides](custom-functions-divides-full-example) examples show how to define the other important methods discussed in this guide.

+Note that if you want to actually use fused-multiply add for code generation, there is already a version in SymPy `sympy.codegen.cfunctions.fma()` which is supported by the existing code printers.
+The version here is only designed to serve as an example.

 #### Definition